psrikanthm/psrikanthm.github.io/_posts/2020-03-13-chat-analysis.md

 Apart from the core office working hours or sleeping times, we were pretty reponsive to each other.
 The response times shown here are in seconds and on an average my wife has faster reponse time compared to me.

-A message is considered conversation starter if it sent after a pre defined time window which in this case I set as 6 hours.
-Finally a criteria where we have almost equal number of stats !=!
+A message is considered as conversation starter if it sent after a pre defined time window which in this case I set as 6 hours.
+Finally a criteria where we have almost equal number !=!.

 ![png](/images/chat-analysis-fig4.png)

 Next I explored the words used in conversations, I have hidden some words and emojis for privacy reasons.
 Below you can see our Wordclouds, after removing standard stopwords like 'and', 'or', 'the' etc.

 As expected there are plenty of words that characterize the millenial texting habits like "haha", "hahaha", "yup", "soo".
 It is interesting to see words from three different languages sprinkled all over, as we both are trilingual.
-My wife had the habit of using these weird short forms for words such as "bcz", "ryt", "ppl", the habit which she shredded off lately :)
+My wife had the habit of using these weird short forms for words such as "bcz", "ryt", "ppl", the habit which she shredded off lately ;)